Routine Breast Screenings

 You may be scheduled for one or more of the following screening options:

-- Mammogram - A mammogram is the best tool available for the detection of breast cancer.
-The test can often identify breast cancer before symptoms appear.
-If you are at increased risk for the disease, you should have an annual mammogram beginning five to 10 years younger than the age of the youngest member of your family who had breast cancer.
+- Mammogram – This test is the best tool available for the detection of breast cancer.
+It can often identify breast cancer before symptoms appear.
+If you're at increased risk for the disease, you should have an annual mammogram beginning five to ten years younger than the age of the youngest member of your family who had breast cancer.
 As a participant in our program, our staff will suggest an optimal time and interval for your mammograms.

 - Clinical Breast Exam - This is a thorough physical examination of your breasts done by a physician or nurse practitioner.
-This exam is recommended every six to 12 months if you are at high risk.
+It is recommended every six to twelve months if you are at high risk.

-- Breast Magnetic Resonance Imaging (MRI) - Extremely dense breast tissue may make mammography difficult to interpret.
-In these cases, we often recommend a MRI.
-Suggested use for MRI is in combination with mammography and is not a tool to be used alone.
-MRI is an additional technique for imaging the breast, but is not always covered by insurance providers.
+- Breast Magnetic Resonance Imaging (MRI) – In the case that extremely dense breast tissue makes mammography difficult to interpret, we often recommend an MRI.
+As a screening tool, an MRI should not be used alone but in combination with mammography.
+While an MRI is an additional technique for imaging the breast, is not always covered by insurance providers.